eicksl/WebSocketChat/README.md

-# Chat Room
+# Java Spring-Boot WebSocket Chat
-Complete the chat room application implementation using WebSocket.
+A chat room application implementation using WebSocket.

 ## Background
-WebSocket is a communication protocol that makes it possible to establish a two-way communication channel between a server and a client.
+WebSocket is a communication protocol that makes it possible to establish a persistent two-way communication channel between a server and a client.

-## Instruction
+## Setup
-### Implement the message model
-Message model is the message payload that will be exchanged between the client and the server.
-Implement the Message class in chat module.
-Make sure you cover all there basic actions.
-1. ENTER
-2. CHAT
-3. LEAVE

-### Complete WebSocketChatServer
+### Installing GeckoDriver
-Implement all TODOs inside WebSocketChatServer follow each method description.
+You will need to download the appropriate [GeckoDriver binary](https://github.com/mozilla/geckodriver/releases) for your OS and place it in the project's root directory.
+If the filename has an OS-specific extension such as .exe, you will also need to edit the `GECKO_DRIVER_FILENAME` constant within the `WebIntegrationTest` class.

-### Run the application with command
+### Build and run the application
-mvn build; mvn spring-boot:run
+From the project's root directory, first run `mvn clean install`.
+This will download dependencies, compile everything, run the Selenium tests, and then package the project.
+You can then execute the jar with `mvn spring-boot:run` which will start the app.

+### Access the app in the browser
+Use the following URL: http://localhost:3000